-Freedonia Marxonia is an annual festival, created by Fredonia students in 1987, recognizing the fictional country of Freedonia, the setting of the 1933 Marx Brothers movie Duck Soup.
-Each year in early October, activities are held to honor the Marx Brothers and their relationship to local, national, and film history.
-Beginning in 2014, Reed Library assumed primary responsibility for the event, and annually hosts a display of materials related to the Marx Brothers and festival guests through the month of October.
+Freedonia Marxonia is an annual festival, created by Fredonia students in 1987, recognizing the fictional country of "Freedonia," the setting of the 1933 Marx Brothers movie Duck Soup.
+Each year in the fall, activities are held to honor the Marx Brothers and their relationship to local, national, and film history.
+Beginning in 2014, Reed Library assumed primary responsibility for the event, and hosts a display of materials related to the Marx Brothers through the month of October.

 For more information, see the Freedonia Marxonia Facebook page.

-Library faculty involved in this project: Cynthia Yochym
+Library staff involved in this project: Cindy Yochym

 Begun in 2010, Zweig at Fredonia is a biennial celebration of the life and works of Austrian Jewish writer Stefan Zweig, whose writings inspired the 2014 film The Grand Budapest Hotel.
 Fredonia is home to one of the world's largest collections of Zweig's writings and correspondence, begun by his friend and Fredonia professor Dr. Robert E. Rie.